OfficeDev/VBA-content/VBA/Excel-VBA/articles/worksheet-columns-property-excel.md

 ## Remarks

-Using this property without an object qualifier is equivalent to using  `ActiveSheet.Columns`.
+`Columns` without an object qualifier is equivalent to `ActiveSheet.Columns`.
+If the active sheet isn't a worksheet, then `Columns` fails.

-When applied to a  **Range** object that's a multiple-area selection, this property returns columns from only the first area of the range.
-For example, if the **Range** object has two areas — A1:B2 and C3:D4 — `Selection.Columns.Count` returns 2, not 4.
-To use this property on a range that may contain a multiple-area selection, test `Areas.Count` to determine whether the range contains more than one area.
-If it does, loop over each area in the range.
+To return a single column, include an index in parentheses.
+For example, `Columns(1)` and `Columns("A")` return the first column.

 ## Example